 It happens to the best of us.
 You buy a bunch of bananas and they just sit on your counter, until they’ve moved just past the point of no return.
-And though the idea of making banana bread is seems great, it also seems like a lot of effort.
+And though the idea of making delicious and moist banana bread to enjoy for breakfast seems great, it also seems like a lot of effort.

 What’s The Ideal Banana For Banana Bread?

 A lot of folks will tell you that the blacker the banana, the better it is for banana bread.
 But I disagree.
 I’ve got a pretty sensitive palate and there’s a fine line between overripe and rotten.